kfcampbell/kfcampbell.github.io/_posts/2020-06-18-go-allocators.markdown

 For our purposes, we're not very concerned with the particulars of `mallocgc()`; it's enough to know that `new` returns an `unsafe.Pointer`.

 The `make` source, however, is split up into three pieces.
-The Go compiler calls either [makeslice()](https://github.com/golang/go/blob/master/src/runtime/slice.go#L83), [makemap()](https://github.com/golang/go/blob/master/src/runtime/map.go#L303), or [makechan()](https://github.com/golang/go/blob/master/src/runtime/chan.go#L71) depending on what developer requires.
+The Go compiler creates calls to either [makeslice()](https://github.com/golang/go/blob/master/src/runtime/slice.go#L83), [makemap()](https://github.com/golang/go/blob/master/src/runtime/map.go#L303), or [makechan()](https://github.com/golang/go/blob/master/src/runtime/chan.go#L71) depending on what developer requires.

 Note that due to optimizations, these functions may not be called _exactly_.
 For example, there's a [makemap_small()](https://github.com/golang/go/blob/master/src/runtime/map.go#L292) function called under certain conditions instead of `makemap`.

 However, eagle-eyed readers will notice that `makeslice()`, for example, _also_ returns an `unsafe.Pointer`.

 What's going on here?
-Earlier we say that calls to `make()` returned a type, not a pointer to a type.
+Earlier we said that calls to `make()` returned a type, not a pointer to a type.

 Well, `makeslice()` is called by other helper initialization code.
-This is the actual definition of what we think of as a [struct](https://github.com/golang/go/blob/master/src/runtime/slice.go#L13):
+This is the actual definition of what we think of as a [slice](https://github.com/golang/go/blob/master/src/runtime/slice.go#L13):

 ```go
 type slice struct {